elchericito/redfast-docs/docs/USE CASES/use-case-template.md

 If 'Too expensive' was selected, offer next month at no cost.
 Experiment between next month free, 50% off for two months.

+If 'Not enough content' was selected, display upcoming new releases.

+If 'Not using it' was selected, offer to pause the subscription for three months.
+Experiment between one, two, and three months.

+Every path must include the option to 'Cancel anyway'.

 ### Segment

 Example.
 Members on the monthly plan with a non-IAP payment method and at least three months of successful rebills.